MaoShizhong/chess/README.md

 Returns current castling rights for each player.

-### playMove(move: string): Error | null
+### playMove(move: string | { from: string, to: string }): Error | null

-Makes the active player play the provided algebraic notation move if possible.
+Makes the active player play the provided move if possible.
 If successful, returns null.
 If unsuccessful, returns an Error object.

+Moves can be provided as a full algebraic move as a string (e.g. 'e4' / 'Nf3' / 'Bxc6' / 'O-O') or as an object with a "from" coordinate and "to" coordinate, given in algebraic notation (e.g. { from: 'e1', to: 'g1' }).
+If given as an object, the resulting algebraic move will automatically include any castling, capture or disambiguating information.

 ### toNthPosition(n: number): Chess